• Skip to primary navigation

 • Use tongs to flip the bananas onto the back where the peel is still attached.
 Continue cooking them for another two or three minutes until the peel has darkened and the banana has softened.
 Move them to a plate to cool slightly.

 • Put out 4 bowls or banana boats.
-Into each bowl, put 2 or 3 scoops of creamy cashew frozen dessert.
+Into each bowl, put 2 or 3 scoops of vegan ice cream.
 Remove the peels from the bananas.
 Put two banana halves into each bowl.
 Top with warm chocolate peanut butter sauce.
 Garnish with chopped peanut butter cups.
 Serve immediately.

 Notes

-*If you're not using the chocolate peanut butter sauce right away, store it in the refrigerator in a covered glass container.
+Make ahead instructions: If you’re not using the chocolate peanut butter sauce right away, store it in the refrigerator in a covered glass container.
 It reheats well in the microwave before serving.
-Just add a splash of non-dairy milk, heat in the microwave for 30 seconds, and stir until smooth again.
+Just add a splash of non-dairy milk, heat in the microwave for about 30 seconds, and stir until smooth again.

 Nutrition